Welcome to my blog dudettes and dudes! Hope you enjoy my ranting and gossip!

 Instead, adjust your skincare regime for those pregnancy-related changes.
 "Add more moisture to combat dryness or switch to oil-free formulas if your skin is feeling greasy," says Bobbi.

-dark patches often appear on your skin.
+During pregnancy, dark patches often appear on your skin.
 "To cover hyper-pigmentation, apply a corrective concealer using a brush," recommends Bobbi.
 "Apply foundation over your entire face, using a light touch to avoid wiping away the concealer.
 Use your fingers to press additional foundation into areas where needed, and then set it with powder."

 For those days when you're short on time and lacking a healthy glow, Bobbi recommends a pretty shade of blush or a light touch of bronzer over your face.